smarinovic/smarinovic.github.io/_posts/2020-05-23-Bind-shell.md

 Arguments are passed via registers in following order; EAX, EBX, ECX, EDX, ESI, EDI.
 EAX always contains syscall number (in case of socket it is decimal 359 or hex 0x167).
 The domain, type and protocol needs to be passed in EBX, ECX and EDX registers.

-Assemlby instraction: `MOV EAX, value` is used to move value to EAX register.
+Assembly instruction: `MOV EAX, value` is used to move value to EAX register.
 Since shell code will most probably be used within exploit, payload cannot contain null byte as null byte (\x00) terminates string and break exploit.
 Playing with msf-nasm_shell.rb script which is available in Kali linux we can see that opcode for MOV EAX, 0x167 contains null bytes.
 ```
 nasm > mov eax, 0x167
 00000000  B867010000        mov eax, 0x167